Raffa-Alexander/Speedcube-Performance-Analytics/README.md

 This project uses dynamic dashboards written in Python to analyze long-term performance trends, and statistical patterns in order to understand and improve solving efficiency.

 Users can dynamically select date ranges, adjust moving average windows, define Sub-X thresholds, and filter minimum session sizes.
 All visualizations update in real time, enabling exploratory analysis of performance patterns.

+Link to access it: https://speedcube-performance-analytics-kaunryakgyjudrxiqzznvj.streamlit.app/
 <p align="center"><img width="1200" alt="image" src="https://github.com/user-attachments/assets/cdc70c77-6673-4dd1-a257-314e8350e31f" /></p>

 # How to use